hakanolgun/notes-from-books/Software/namaste_javascript.md

 Whenever an Execution Context is created a Lexical Environment also created.

-In memory creation phase EC has local variables and reference to lexical env of its parent EC.
+In memory creation phase EC has local variables and reference to lexical environment of its parent EC.

 ## let and const.
 Temporal Dead Zone